m-smith15/webdev_flashcards/README.md

 You can find instructions on how to make contributions in the makingcontributions.md file, or via this [link](https://github.com/m-smith15/webdev_flashcards/blob/master/makingcontributions.md)

 ## Technologies Used
-This project is build with the MERN stack (MongoDB, Express, Node.js, React) and is hosted publicly on Vercel.
+This project is built with the MERN stack (MongoDB, Express, Node.js, React) and is hosted publicly on Vercel.
 The database of flashcards is community built and maintained.

 ## Setup